 They say you can foretell future trends by looking at what the big thinkers and pioneers are doing now.
-So what’s up with wellness in 2021?
+So what’s up with wellness warriors in 2020?

 Let’s start with an example of the future of business travel in the wellness arena.
 In spite of in-person events being canceled across the board, the Global Wellness Summit—an international organization that brings together leaders and visionaries to positively impact and shape the future of the global wellness industry—had the fortitude and determination, in spite of some resistance, to go forward with their first ever hybrid (both in-person and virtual event ) Nov 8 to 11 at The Breakers in Palm Beach, Florida.